 The sun has always been the object of veneration by the ancient peoples.
 It is much more than a star at the origin of life on earth, it symbolizes one of the manifestations of the divine in the cosmos.

 We function like a plant, we need to draw from the cosmic rays in order to transform them into ideas, joy or to awaken our vitality.
 The sun offers us a daily tonus, free of charge, within everyone’s reach.
 Every day, it organizes a silent satsang*.
-It is not necessary to understand Sanskrit or any other language to understand the message.
+It is not necessary to understand Sanskrit or any other language to grasp its meaning.
 It speaks a universal message that can be interpreted by all entities that are exposed to it.

 satsang* (according to Wikipedia)